INACIA: Integrating Large Language Models in Brazilian Audit Courts: Opportunities and Challenges: Experiments

 \subsection{Evaluation}

 For evaluating the INACIA main output, we used the validation dataset described in the previous section.
 The evaluation aims to compare the outcomes produced by the INACIA pipeline with the expected results previously produced by human auditors.
-This comparison could be done using term-matching metrics for these tasks, such as BLEU, Rouge, etc. However, these metrics are unsuitable for these tasks because the text generated by INACIA may not be the same as the text in the reference form.
-Instead, we used the LLM to evaluate if the candidate text is consistent with the reference text.
-Instead of asking the model to classify the candidate text as consistent or inconsistent with the reference text, we employ a more comprehensive approach.
+We only evaluated INACIA on the recommendations task (cf. Section \ref{sec:recommendations}), which is the consolidation of outputs of all intermediate tasks (listed in Sections \ref{sec:basic_info_extraction} to \ref{sec:plausability}) to write the initial instruction document.

-Evaluating text generated by LLMs is a challenging task.
-While metrics such as BLEU and ROUGE are commonly used to evaluate text generation tasks, they have shown low correlation with human judgment \cite{fabri2021summeval}.
+The evaluation of recommendations could be done using term-matching metrics, such as BLEU, ROUGE, etc. However, evaluating free-form text generated by LLMs is a challenging task.
+While BLEU and ROUGE are commonly used to evaluate text generation tasks, they have shown low correlation with human judgment \cite{fabri2021summeval}.
 Approaches like GPTScore \cite{fu2023gptscore}, and G-eval \cite{liu2023geval} have been proposed to address this issue by using LLMs to evaluate the generated text.
 They have been shown to correlate more with human judgment than traditional metrics when evaluating text summarization.
-However, these approaches are unsuitable for evaluating the text generated by the INACIA pipeline because the generated text is not a summary of a document.
-Instead, the generated text is the auditor's recommendations.
+However, these approaches are also unsuitable for evaluating the text generated by the INACIA pipeline because the generated text is not a summary of a document.
+Instead, the generated text is similar to what the auditor's adjudication recommendations were.